w3b3d3v/create-polkadot-dapp/templates/react-solidity/README.md

 * [Tailwind CSS](https://tailwindcss.com) + [Tailwind UI](https://tailwindui.com/).
 * [Vite](https://vite.dev/) for dev tooling.

-### Writing smart contracts
+## Writing smart contracts

-Currently, only Remix environment is supported.
+Currently, two ways of developing smart contracts are supported.
+Both are deploying to Westend Asset Hub.

+### Remix

 1. Run `pnpm remixd` to start remixd environment.
 2. Go to https://remix.polkadot.io and activate REMIXD plugin.
 3. Start hacking!
 Changes performed in Remix will be synced to local file system.
-4. After deploying and pinning a smart contract, it'll be saved on your file system, run `pnpm contracts:build` to export contract data.
+4. After deploying and pinning a smart contract, it'll be saved on your file system, run `pnpm contracts:export` to export contract data.

+### Local development

+1. Edit smart contracts in root directory
+2. Run `pnpm contracts:build` to compile smart contracts
+3. Run `pnpm contracts:deploy` to deploy them
+   Required environment variables:
+  * `ACCOUNT_SEED`: seed phrase for the account that will sign the deployment.
+  * `RPC_URL`: for Westend Asset Hub, probably `https://westend-asset-hub-eth-rpc.polkadot.io`, for kitchensink, probably `http://localhost:8545`
+4. Run `pnpm contracts:export` to export contract data.

-### Interacting with smart contracts from frontend app
+## Interacting with smart contracts from frontend app

 1. Run `pnpm frontend:dev` to start `vite` environment
 2. You can import all exported contracts using `import { contracts } from "contracts"`